International Practical Shooting Confederation: Shotgun

 The Standard Manual division, usually simply referred to as the "Manual division", is the only shotgun division limited to manual actions.
 Limited to iron sights, internal tube magazines, and no muzzle brakes, the shotgun model has to be factory produced of at least 500 units.
 Maximum 9 rounds can be loaded at the start signal (8+1, 8 in the tube plus 1 in the chamber), but more can be loaded after the start signal.

 Shotguns with detachable magazines, like this Vepr-12, is only allowed in Open division.

 Since this shotgun has an internal magazine, compensator and iron sights, it could be used in the Modified division.

 The upmost pump shotgun is approved for Standard Manual division, while the semi Auto Shotgun in the middle is approved for the regular Standard division.

-Double-barreled shoguns are also approved for Manual Standard division.
+Double-barreled shotguns are also approved for Manual Standard division.